mila-iqia/milabench/README.md

 * Some tasks are allowed to use the machine entirely (`scaling`)

-* `milarun report $OUTDIR` can be used at any time to check current results.
+* `milarun report RESULTS_DIR` can be used at any time to check current results.

 * Stop a run that is in progress
     * `kill -9 $(ps | grep milarun | awk '{print $1}' | paste -s -d ' ')`